azhx/blagoblag/content/drafts/security-wish-list-2019.rst

 were planning on retiring TLS 1.0 and 1.1 in 2019, I hope that continues according to plan.

+In addition to the security improvements, this will serve as proof of our ability to iterate, improve, and deprecate web standards.

 Success criteria:

 * TLS 1.3 jumps from 5.7% of TLS connections in Firefox to 15%.